jieyibi/AMDKD/AMDKD+EAS/README.md

 ## Usage

-To test a AMDKD-POMO model with EAS strategy, please run the command as follows.
+To test the AMDKD-POMO model with EAS strategy, please run the command as follows.

 ##### TSP